2001 Dime Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 The obverse features President Roosevelt’s portrait in left-facing profile, accompanied by the inscriptions LIBERTY and IN GOD WE TRUST.
 Roosevelt’s depiction was created from sketches Sinnock had made from life in 1933, along with presidential photographs.

-Sinnock’s initials “JS” appear at the truncation of Roosevelt’s bust, positioned to the left of the date.
-The date “2001” is prominently displayed on the obverse.
+Sinnock’s initials “JS” appear at the truncation of Roosevelt’s bust, to the left of the date.
+The date “2001” is prominently displayed on the lower right of the obverse, with the mint mark (P, D, or S) positioned just above the date.

 The Reverse Of The 2001 Dime